eswlab/orphan-prediction/README.md

 TMP=/dev/shm #specify a directory other than the system default temporary directory for temporary files
 ```

-Execute MAKER in a slurm file as shown, requesting more than 1 node with multiple processors is essential to run this efficiently.
+Execute MAKER in a slurm file as shown.
+It is essential to request more than 1 node with multiple processors to run this efficiently.

 ```
 /work/GIF/software/programs/mpich2/3.2/bin/mpiexec